epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 - 31433 (Postgres "analytics-db")
 - 31555 (PostgresRAW-UI)

+**TODO:**

-**TODO: Get list of ports to open for MIP-Local from development team.
-Test configuration of firewall.
-Determine which ports are only needed locally.**
+- Get list of ports to open for MIP-Local from development team.
+- Test configuration of firewall.
+- Determine which ports are only needed locally.

-Until the list can be completed, the only stable option is to run MIP Local with no firewall enabled on the server.
+Until the list can be completed, the only stable option is to run MIP Local with **no firewall enabled on the server**.

 ## User management